-In response to your Request, Metra's Department is providing you with the above-referenced report ("Responsive Document").
+In response to your Request, Metra's Police Department is providing you with a copy of report no. MP-19-00023042, with attached I-Bond No. I8630767 ("Responsive Document").

 III.
 Partial Denial

 While FOIA requires public bodies to provide access to public records generally, FOIA also authorizes units of government to withhold certain information.
 Therefore, Attorney Keith Pardonnet has determined that the following portions of the Responsive Document are exempt from disclosure under certain provisions of FOIA: